-© 2018 by the American Diabetes Association.
-Readers may use this article as long as the work is properly cited, the use is educational and not for profit, and the work is not altered.
-More information is available at http://www.diabetesjournals .org/content/license. record.
-In Asian Americans, the BMI cutoff points to define overweight and obesity are lower than in other populations (Table 8.1) (22,23).
-Providers should advise patients who are overweight or obese that, in general, higher BMIs increase the risk of cardiovascular disease and all-cause mortality.
-Providers should assess each patient's readiness to achieve weight loss and jointly determine weight-loss goals and intervention strategies.
-Strategies may include diet, physical activity, behavioral therapy, pharmacologic therapy, and metabolic surgery (Table 8.1).
+Height and weight should be measured and used to calculate BMI at annual visits or more frequently when appropriate (20).
+BMI can be calculated manually as weight divided by the square of height in meters (kg/m^2) or electronically using the electronic medical record or other resources (20).
+Clinical considerations, such as the presence of comorbid heart failure or unexplained weight change, may warrant more frequent weight measurement and evaluation (21,22).
+When weighing is questioned or refused, the practitioner should query for concerns, and the need for weight monitoring should be explained as a part of the medical evaluation process that helps to inform treatment decisions (23,24).
+If patients report or exhibit a high level of weight-related distress, special accommodations should be made to ensure privacy during weighing.
+Once calculated, BMI should be classified to determine the presence of overweight or obesity, discussed with the patient, and documented in the patient record.
+In Asian Americans, the BMI cut points to define overweight and obesity are lower than in other populations (Table 8.1) (25,26).
+Providers should advise patients with overweight or obesity that, in general, higher BMIs increase the risk of cardiovascular disease and all-cause mortality, as well as other adverse health and quality of life outcomes.
+Providers should assess each patient's readiness to engage in behavioral changes for weight loss and jointly determine weight-loss goals and patientappropriate intervention strategies (27).
+Strategies may include dietary changes, physical activity, behavioral therapy, pharmacologic therapy, and metabolic surgery (Table 8.1).
 The latter two strategies may be prescribed for carefully selected patients as adjuncts to diet, physical activity, and behavioral therapy.